hypothesis/lms/README.markdown

 See also:

   * [Configuration](docs/configuration.md) - Details of environment variables and setup
+  * [Setting up a region](docs/setting-up-a-region.md) - How to setup a new geographic region

 ## Installing the Hypothesis LMS app in a development environment